About

 Called ‘’an inspiration,’’ by Marian Wright Edelman, Sara Abou Rashed is an exciting young voice in America.
 She is a poet, speaker, and storyteller.
 Originally from Palestine, but born and raised in Syria, Sara moved with her family to Columbus, Ohio in 2013.
 Since then, she has keynoted at numerous conferences such as the National Convention of Teachers of English, the United States of Women, and Senator Sherrod Brown’s Women’s Leadership Summit.

 Sara was also one of 20 global student delegates to the 2018 New York Times Athens Democracy Forum in Greece.
-Her works appear in over 12 publications, including a forthcoming language arts curriculum by McGraw-Hill.
-Some of Sara’s accolades include giving a TEDx Talk, getting nominated for a Pushcart Prize, and performing at the Tenement Museum of NYC.
-Most recently, Sara wrote and starred in her debut one-woman show titled A Map of Myself, in which she discusses identity, belonging, immigration, and finding home.
+Her works appear in over 20 publications, including Poetry Magazine, Poetry Wales, The Kenyon Review, The LA Review and a language arts curriculum by McGraw-Hill.
+At sixteen, Sara delivered a TEDxTalk and was nominated for a Pushcart Prize.
+In 2019, she wrote and starred in her debut one-woman show titled A Map of Myself, in which she traced her family’s displacement journey and interrogated identity, belonging, immigration, and finding home.

 Testimonials